ericthewry/ericthewry.github.io/my-site/posts/2019-22-06-theory-and-practice.md

 theoretical computer science and experimental computer science.
 It is systems research motivated by and deeply grounded in theory.
 This is the kind of Systems Research programme that really excites me.
-Maybe thats why I'm working with Nate..?
+Maybe that's why I'm working with Nate..?

 Also, props to whoever came up with the schedule (Nate?
 Jen?
 Praveen?
 Jenna?) — during the Q&A portion of Räcke's talk, many of the